Are your employees “New Rope” or “Wet Twine”? The answer predicts how far you and your agency will go.

 Lots of New Rope on your team suggests you’ll meet—and exceed—your goals.
 Too much Wet Twine and you’ll be treading water—or even moving backwards.

-Let’s look at how to identify New Rope and Wet Twine at your agency, so you can decide what to do next.
+Let’s look at how to identify New Rope and Wet Twine at your agency, so you can decide what to do next—including a way to assess your team today.
 Kudos to Stan Phelps for introducing me to the concept of “New Rope vs. Wet Twine.”

 New Rope: People Who Move You Forward